Personal Injury Claims Process - FAQs

 Claims

-Are legal demands for compensation.
+There are legal demands for compensation.
 This means a demand letter is sent, typically, to an insurance company for payment following an accident.
-There can be negotiations, an investigation, and more, before a settlement is offered.
+There can be negotiations, an investigation, and more before a settlement is offered.

 Lawsuits